Harlan J. Bushfield: Career

 In addition to practicing law, Bushfield served as State's Attorney of Hand County from 1906 to 1910, and was also Miller's City Attorney for several years.
 In addition, Bushfield was a member of Miller's school board, and served on his local Selective Service board during World War I. He made unsuccessful runs for South Dakota Attorney General in 1913 and 1918.

 In 1923, Bushfield was chairman of the state Republican convention.
 In 1930, he announced his candidacy for a seat on the South Dakota Supreme Court, but withdrew before the primary election.

 In late 1934, state Republican chairman Charles S. McDonald died in a car accident, and his duties were carried out by the party's executive committee until October 1935, when Bushfield was elected chairman.
 He served until June 1938, giving up the post after obtaining the Republican nomination for governor in the May primary.

 Governor

 Bushfield was elected the 16th Governor of South Dakota in 1938, and reelected in 1940.
 He has been called "one of the state's most conservative governors ever."
 As governor, Bushfield coped with the state financial crisis caused by the Great Depression with reductions to state employees and the state budget, as well as reductions to the state income tax and elimination of the state property tax.

 U.S. Senator

-In 1942, he was the successful Republican nominee for a seat in the United States Senate, and he served from January 1943 until his death.
+In 1942, Bushfield was the successful Republican nominee for a seat in the United States Senate, and he served from January 1943 until his death.
 Though he supported US involvement in World War II and relief for farmers still coping with the aftereffects of the Great Depression, he also advocated for several isolationist positions, including opposition to both reciprocal trade agreements and the founding of the United Nations.